The Science of Smell

 - Baths: This is another easy, and very relaxing way to use essential oils.
 Put a couple of drops into a bath and have a soak!

 - Steaming: Steaming is an ancient and trusted way to use essential oils.
 Today we can use little machines, called facial steamers, but the traditional hot water in a bowl works just as well!
-Put a few drops in your steamer, or the hot water, then put a tea towel over your head and take a few deep breaths.
+Put a few drops in your steamer, or the hot water, then put a dish towel over your head, place your head over the bowl, and take a few deep breaths.
 Always check the oil’s packaging to ensure you use both the correct oil and the correct amount, and be careful not to use water that’s too hot!

-- Rubbing oils into the skin/massage: This can be done by yourself, with a partner, or at a professional massage parlor.
+- Massage: This can be done by yourself, with a partner, or at a professional massage parlor.
 All of these can provide you with the many benefits of essential oils!
 Check whether you need a carrier oil, such as coconut oil, before applying any oils directly to the skin.

-There are hundreds of different essential oils and aromas, so knowing where to begin can be a little bit daunting.
-Each comes with its own benefits, so here are my top five!
+Now that we’ve covered the ins and outs of the application, let’s dive into scents!
+There are hundreds of different essential oils and aromas, each with their own benefits, so knowing where to begin can be a little bit daunting.
+Here are my top five!

 Lavender promotes relaxation, improved mood, sleep, and pain reduction.
 Researchers who published a review in the journal Evidence-Based Complementary and Alternative Medicine even showed that lavender’s mood stabilizing, neuroprotective, and anticonvulsant properties can help with more serious disorders like epilepsy.
 Remember that using essential oils to treat serious disorders should be discussed with a doctor or another appropriate health professional beforehand.